leok974/ApplyLens/analytics/dbt/dbt_packages/dbt_utils/README.md

 **Args:**

-* `relation`: The [Relation](https://docs.getdbt.com/docs/writing-code-in-dbt/class-reference/#relation) to unpivot.
+- `relation`: The [Relation](https://docs.getdbt.com/docs/writing-code-in-dbt/class-reference/#relation) to unpivot.
-* `cast_to`: The data type to cast the unpivoted values to, default is varchar
+- `cast_to`: The data type to cast the unpivoted values to, default is varchar
-* `exclude`: A list of columns to exclude from the unpivot operation but keep in the resulting table.
+- `exclude`: A list of columns to exclude from the unpivot operation but keep in the resulting table.
-* `remove`: A list of columns to remove from the resulting table.
+- `remove`: A list of columns to remove from the resulting table.
-* `field_name`: column name in the resulting table for field
+- `field_name`: column name in the resulting table for field
-* `value_name`: column name in the resulting table for value
+- `value_name`: column name in the resulting table for value
+- `quote_identifiers` (optional, default=`False`): will encase selected columns and aliases in quotes according to your adapter's implementation of `adapter.quote` (e.g. `"field_name" as "field_name"`).

 ### width_bucket ([source](macros/sql/width_bucket.sql))